 What are 2255 Habeas Petitions?

-2255 habeas petitions are also known as a Motion to Vacate, Set Aside, or Correct a Sentence and is a post-conviction remedy available to defendants who were convicted in federal court and are currently in custody - either in prison or on supervised release.
+2255 habeas petitions are a post-conviction remedy (also known as a Motion to Vacate, Set Aside, or Correct a Sentence) and are available to defendants who were convicted in federal court and are currently in custody - either in prison or on supervised release.

-Pursuant to 28 U.S.C. § 2255, a defendant may seek relief on grounds that “the sentence was imposed in violation of the Constitution or laws of the United States, or that the court lacked jurisdiction to impose such a sentence, or that the sentence was in excess of the maximum authorized by law, or is otherwise subject to collateral attack.”
+Pursuant to 28 U.S.C. § 2255, a defendant may seek relief on grounds that “the sentence was imposed in violation of the Constitution or laws of the United States."

 Are 2255 Habeas Petitions the Same as an Appeal?